Tocumwal Football Club

-The Tocumwal Football Netball Club, nicknamed the Bloods, is an Australian rules football and netball club that competes in the Murray Football Netball League.
+The Tocumwal Football Netball Club, nicknamed the Bloods, is an Australian rules football and netball club that competes in the Picola & District Football Netball League.
 The club is based in the town of Tocumwal located in the Riverina district of New South Wales.

 History

 Tocumwal FC was established way back in 1891 and played its first recorded match in 1893 against Cobram.
 Tocumwal played the Murray Border Football Association from 1894 to 1896.
 They then joined the newly established Federal District Football Association in 1897 and play there until 1902.

 Tocumwal played in seven consecutive Southern Riverina Football Association (SRFA) grand finals between 1922 and 1928, but unfortunately they only won the last won in 1928.

+Tocumwal won the Southern Riverina JUNIOR FA junior premiership in 1932, defeating Berrigan in the grand final.

 Tocumwal Football Club was one of the foundation clubs and played in the Murray Football League from 1931 to 2013.
 They have won five senior premierships in over their time in the league, with 2009 being their most recent senior premiership in the league and to date.

 After struggling in the Murray Football League, Tocumwal went and joined the Picola & District Football Netball League in 2014 where they have won two U/14's premierships in 2017 and 2022.
 They left the league after the 2022 season when the league disassociated with the AFL.
-They rejoined the Murray Football League for the 2023 season.
+They rejoined the Murray Football League for the 2023 season, however, returned to the Picola League a year later.

-Tocumwal won the SRFA junior premiership in 1932, defeating Berrigan in the grand final.